taogen-docs/technical-interview-questions/interview-code-questions/data-structures-and-algorithms-code-questions.md

     - [ ] Q: How do you count a number of leaf nodes in a given binary tree?
     - [ ] Q: How do you perform a binary search in a given array?
   - Graph
-- II.
-Common Algorithms implementation
+- Common Algorithms Problems
   - Sort
   - Search
-- III.
-Advanced Data Structures Problmes
+- Advanced Data Structures Problems
   - Binary Search Tree, AVL Tree
   - B-Tree, Red–black Tree
   - Heap